Angela Passarelli, PhD, BCC

 Currently, Angela teaches courses and non-degree programs on leadership, organizational behavior, and experiential learning for graduate, undergraduate, and executive learners.
 She is a member of the Academy of Management, the Society for Industrial-Organizational Psychology, and serves on the board of the Institute of Coaching Research, Sociedade Brasileira de Coaching.
 She has also earned the Board Certified Coach credential.

-Passarelli has an MS in educational administration with a focus in college student development from Texas A&M University and a BS in psychology and general business from James Madison University.
+Passarelli has a PhD in Organizational Behavior from Case Western Reserve University, an MS in educational administration with a focus in college student development from Texas A&M University and a BS in psychology and general business from James Madison University.